Wellbeing and Pastoral Care

 Health and Wellbeing

-The pu’ health and wellbeing are of paramount importance.
+The pupils’ health and wellbeing are of paramount importance.

 - In the Nursery all staff hold a full paediatric Level 2 qualification.
 The Head of Nursery and Class Teachers take responsibility for all medication and allergies.